Bremen millage rate hearings

 No residents attended the first two of three public hearings hosted last week by the city of Bremen about a millage rate increase.

-The hearings on Thursday were scheduled to provide information on a millage rate increase in Carroll County / Bremen and a tax increase for those whose assessments have increased in Haralson County / Bremen.
+The hearings were scheduled to provide information on a millage rate increase in Carroll County / Bremen and a tax increase for those whose assessments have increased in Haralson County / Bremen.

 Bremen City Manager Perry Hicks said he wasn’t surprised that no residents showed up.
 The city hosts the public hearings nearly every year, but residents rarely come, Hicks said.